-We performed procedures agreed with the World Bank to assess the eligibility of unpaid liabilities for services delivered by UNOPS on or before 15 August 2021, relating to THRCP under IDA Financing Agreement No. D093-AF.
+We performed procedures agreed with the World Bank to assess eligibility of unpaid liabilities for services delivered by UNOPS on or before 15 August 2021, relating to THRCP under IDA Financing Agreement No. D093-AF.
 The procedures were performed to assist the World Bank in evaluating whether the liabilities were determined in accordance with contractual terms and conditions and were eligible for payment.
 UNOPS submitted liabilities amounting to USD 525,095 for payment under THRCP for review.
 We recommended USD 113,456 for payment.
+The results of our review are summarized below.